imsweb/naaccr-xml/README.md

 [![Build Status](https://travis-ci.org/imsweb/naaccr-xml.svg?branch=master)](https://travis-ci.org/imsweb/naaccr-xml)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.imsweb/naaccr-xml/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.imsweb/naaccr-xml)

 This library provides support for the NAACCR XML format.
+It implements version 1.0 of the format specifications.

 Information about the format and the Task Force that developed it can be found on [http://naaccrxml.org/](http://naaccrxml.org/).